| | |

 Where to Eat: Bowpicker Fish & Chips is the place for fresh, mouth-watering fish and chips served from a converted boat.
 Or for a more relaxed dining experience, Bridgewater Bistro, with its exquisite river views, satisfies the gaze as well as the palette.

 Where to stay: The Cannery Pier Hotel offers a unique stay right on the water, making it easy to enjoy spectacular sunsets.
-Click the link to book this hotel!

 Seaside

 Seaside, just a 20-minute drive south of Astoria, is one of the most family-friendly Oregon coastal cities.
 It’s brimming with old-school charm and endless entertainment.
+As a kid, Seaside was all about arcade games and saltwater taffy.
+Coming back as an adult, I was surprised how fun it still was — only now I pair the bumper cars with craft beer from a taproom nearby.

-The main attractions here aren’t just for kids.
+But the main attractions here aren’t just for kids.
 The Seaside Aquarium offers hands-on marine experiences.
 The Lewis and Clark Salt Works provides a fascinating peek into history.

 Downtown Seaside Oregon